adamzvolanek/DevRackDocs/backup_b2.md

 Repeat the creation of scripts for each Unraid share.

 Setup scripts cadence to run to your desired liking.
+Currently personal shares are running daily with others running weekly.
+One share includes a custom cron job to run daily to align with other backup processes.